-How does it work?
+How does Stake work?

-You’ll get access to real-time market data and the ability to make commission-free trades.
+You’ll get access to real-time market data and the ability to make unlimited commission-free trades.
 You can manage your account within the Stake app.

 Stake brokerage packs

-How much does it cost?
+How much does Stake cost?

 Stake also has a number of additional fees and charges, but these will differ based on the type of account you have and how you use your account.

 Currency exchange fee.
 You’ll pay a 0.5% foreign exchange fee whenever you move money in or out of your account from GBP to USD, or vice versa.
 Unlike other brokers or trading platforms, you are not charged a foreign exchange fee on trades.

 Funding fee.
 There’s a 0.5% express funding fee to deposit money quickly.

 US trading fees.
 There are also a number of small US trading and administrative fees that you may need to pay, such as SEC fees.
 You can check them out on the Stake site.

 The Stake app lets you track and manage your portfolio, as well as deposit and withdraw funds.